 If you have a documented disability recognized under the Americans with Disabilities Act and require testing accommodations, you must submit the following prior to testing:

-- 1. A completed testing application - 2.
-The Testing Accommodations Request Form through your DENTPIN account - 3.
-Documentation to support the testing accommodation request
+- A completed test application. - 2.
+The Testing Accommodations Request Form through your DENTPIN account. - 3.
+Documentation to support the testing accommodation request.

 You may submit your testing accommodation request in one of the following ways.

 Before applying to test